-&lt;sup>18 For HDR resources, the pre-dispatch run occurring three hours in advance of the dispatch hour will be used for scheduling demand response during the availability window of the dispatch day.
+18 For HDR resources, the pre-dispatch run occurring three hours in advance of the dispatch hour will be used for scheduling demand response during the availability window of the dispatch day.
 A resource will be scheduled for four consecutive hours when the pre-dispatch schedule is less than the resource's total bid quantity.

-&lt;sup>19 As defined in section 6.1.
+19 As defined in section 6.1.

-- Quebec has issued a reliability declaration pursuant to the Amended & Restated IESO-Hydro Quebec Capacity Sharing Agreement, but the dispatch algorithm has failed to produce a predispatch schedule in accordance with the obligations under the agreement (see Section 6.4), or - An external jurisdiction has issued a call for capacity, but the dispatch algorithm has failed to produce a pre-dispatch schedule in accordance with the capacity-backed export obligations (see Section 6.4.5).
+- The operation of all or part of the IESO-administered markets has been suspended.
+(Refer to Market Manual 4.5 for more details on this situation.), - A violation of the net interchange schedule limit has occurred, - Quebec has issued a reliability declaration pursuant to the Amended & Restated IESO-Hydro Quebec Capacity Sharing Agreement, but the dispatch algorithm has failed to produce a predispatch schedule in accordance with the obligations under the agreement (see Section 6.4), or - An external jurisdiction has issued a capacity call, but the dispatch algorithm has failed to produce a pre-dispatch schedule in accordance with the capacity export obligations (see Section 6.7).

-In addition, North American Energy Standards Board (NAESB) e-Tags and/or interchange schedules for boundary entities may be required to be changed following IESO confirmation of e-Tags and interchange schedule with adjacent control areas for (e.g., as a result of a failure to successfully navigate the adjacent market).
+In addition, e-Tags and/or interchange schedules for boundary entities may be required to be changed following IESO confirmation of e-Tags and interchange schedule with adjacent control areas for (e.g., as a result of a failure to successfully navigate the adjacent market).
 The sequence of this confirmation is as follows: